2026 PA Chamber Women in Business Conference

-For more information about sponsorship opportunities for the PA Chamber Healthcare Summit, please contact PA Chamber Director of Events and Engagement, Oona Burke Johnson at objohnson@pachamber.org or 717.720.5557.
+For information and pricing regarding sponsorship opportunities at the 2026 Women in Business Conference, please contact PA Chamber Director of Events and Engagement, Oona Burke Johnson at objohnson@pachamber.org

 AGENDA